saumay3105/Tesseract_3D/README.md

 ```

 #### 2️⃣ Setup
-Navigate to the `backend` directory and install the dependencies:
+Navigate to the `3DEditor` directory and install the dependencies:
 ```bash
 cd 3DEditor
 npm install